Student Wellbeing

 At lunchtime our Grade 6 House and Sports Captains are encouraged to organised sporting activities for other students.
 This may include a house soccer match between Grades 2 and 3 and a Grade 4-6 competition.

-All classes take part in Circle Time twice a week.
-Circle time aims to build relationships between students by teaching them to develop their social, emotional and communication skills that will help them negotiate future relationships.
 It is also an important as it allows students to voice their own opinions and views and to raise issues of concerns.
 It is also lots of fun as many of the activities also include team building games.

-Circle Time is held twice a week in classrooms.
 During Circle Time, students engage in a variety of activities that promote social and emotional learning.
 These activities can include discussions, games, role-playing, and collaborative problem-solving tasks.
 The aim is to create a safe space where every student feels valued and heard, enhancing their self-esteem and emotional well-being.

 Circle Time is also an opportunity to address and reflect on important topics such as empathy, kindness, cooperation, and conflict resolution.
 By regularly participating in these sessions, students develop essential life skills that contribute to their overall personal and social development.